There are many different types of hunting insurance. The most common one, which happens to cover most, is a hunting lease insurance.

 Some hunting land leases include it with the fee they charge, most don’t.
 Having more protection is always beneficial, even critical, if the payout will exceed what the land owner’s property insurance covers.
 Especially when the cost is minimal and can be further shared by the club or the business expense.

-There are three insurance companies we recommend, each with their own specialty and experience.
+There are a few insurance companies we recommend, each with their own specialty and experience specifically for hunters and sportsmen in general:

 Here is just a few extra benefits you get with a hunting lease insurance: